Stop in Palmer Before or After Visiting El Yunque

 Food, Drinks, Snacks

-Hiking in the forest is sure to make you hungry and thirsty.
+Hiking in the forest and exploring the area is sure to make you hungry and thirsty.
 Stop in for sandwiches to go, sit down for a burger, or grab a smoothie or other drink.
 The Puertorrican Bakery has breakfast, sandwiches, and other goodies.
 Mi Vida Café has burgers, sandwiches, drinks, and coffee.
 Peccas Helado Artesanal has small-batch, home-made ice cream, in flavors you won’t find anywhere else.
 Piña Loka is a food truck that has piña coladas, açai bowls, smoothies, and frappés.
 Lluvia Deli Bar has breakfast and lunch menus, plus pizza, smoothies, and coffee.
 Degree 18 Juice Bar has a vegan menu with sandwiches, smoothies, açai and fruit bowls, juices, and a craft beer selection.
 La Caña has limbers and ice cream.

 If you’re looking for some other things to do besides hiking in El Yunque National Forest, there are some other nearby options.
 Though not in the sector of Palmer itself, just a short drive up Road 191 you’ll find two zipline companies (Rainforest Zipline Park and Junglequí Zipline Park), and access to the Mameyes River which is a very popular spot for swimming and BBQ for “the locals”.